louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 Results

 VPA was not absorbed from divalproex-DR in the first 2 hours (absorption lag-time) after dosing.
 After VPA release in the intestine, approximately 63% of the dose was absorbed in less than 1 hour, that is, 2.9 hours (mean absorption time) from dosing.
 Maximum concentration (C(max)) was achieved approximately 4 hours after dosing.
-VPA absorption was complete ( approximately 93% of dose) within 3 absorption half-lives ( approximately 4.5 h) post-absorption lag-time, that is, 6-7 hours from dosing.
+VPA absorption was complete (approximately 93% of dose) within 3 absorption half-lives (approximately 4.5 h) post-absorption lag-time, that is, 6–7 hours from dosing.
 In contrast, VPA absorption from divalproex-ER starts immediately after administration, initially at a modest rate, followed by slow and extended absorption at a constant rate for more than 20 hours; VPA concentrations at 1 and 2 hours were 28% and 40% of C(max).
 Approximately 53% of the dose was absorbed within 12 hours (mean absorption time); complete absorption occurred over more than 20 hours without any dose dumping.

 Conclusions

-VPA absorption from enteric-coated divalproex-DR is rapid following a lag-time of approximately 2 hours and is complete within 6-7 hours of dosing.
+VPA absorption from enteric-coated divalproex-DR is rapid following a lag-time of approximately 2 hours and is complete within 6–7 hours of dosing.
 In contrast, VPA absorption from divalproex-ER starts immediately after administration, but occurs at a slow, approximately constant rate over more than 20 hours.

 ---